-D7 If a minimum college grade point average is required of Residents: 2.0 transfer applicants, specify (on a 4.0 scale): Nonresidents: 2.5
+D7 If a minimum college grade point average is required of Residents 2.0 transfer applicants, specify (on a 4.0 scale): Nonresidents The man and a second (on an area counce).
+2.5

-List any other application requirements specific to transfer applicants: https://transfer.asu.edu Transferring with fewer than 24 transferable hours applicant must have a minimum 2.50 cumulative GPA and meet freshmen requirements.
+Other application requirements for transfer applicants: https://transfer.asu.edu Transferring with fewer than 24 transferable hours applicant must have a minimum 2.50 cumulative GPA and meet freshmen requirements.

-CDS-D Page 14
+CDS-D Page 13